cosmos/ibc/spec/ics-15-cosmos-signed-messages/README.md

 `@chain_id` field does not match the currently active chain!
 The `@type` field corresponds to the type of structure the user will be signing in an application.

-Finally, the JSON representation must also include a `data` field whose value is specific to the application and where the type corresponds to the value defined by `@type`.
+Finally, the JSON representation must also include a `data` field where the type corresponds to the value defined by the `@type` field.

+> __Note__: For now, the specification requires that a user is only allowed to sign bytes of [valid](https://github.com/tendermint/tendermint/blob/master/libs/common/string.go#L61-L74) ASCII text.
+This requires that `@type` equals `"message"`.
+However, this will change and evolve to support additional application-specific structures that are human-readable and machine-verifiable (see below).

 ### Backwards Compatibility